 Conclusion

-My personal feeling here is that the Kibana Discovery display is a win, and graphics (“visualizations”) on top of that is a major plus.
+My personal feeling here is that the Kibana Discovery display is a win, and graphics (visualizations) on top of that is a major plus.

 If you like your syslog-NG setup, especially if you’re getting paging, alerts, audit logging, etc. from it, then you might consider having it feed the ELK stack as storage / query engine and reporting tool.

 If you have Splunk, my guess is that you probably haven’t read this far, due to lack of interest in ELK stack for syslog.
+Splunk is a powerful toolset.
+Not having to manage the datastore and being able to leverage others’ Splunk skills are other potential benefits.

 References